France and Peru

 Political relations

-The Peruvian Presidency of COP20 (December 2014 - November 2015) and French Presidency of COP21 (December 2015 - November 2016) enabled close bilateral cooperation on environmental protection and the fight against climate change.
+The Peruvian Presidency of COP20 (December 2014 - November 2015) and French Presidency of COP21 (December 2015 - November 2016) enabled close cooperation on environmental protection and the fight against climate change.

-French Consulate: Consular section at the French Embassy in Lima, Honorary Consulates in Arequipa, Cuzco and Piura
+• French Consulate: Consular section at the French Embassy in Lima, Honorary Consulates in Arequipa, Cuzco and Piura

-French community in Peru: 3,888 registered (88 % in Lima)
+• French community in Peru: 3,888 registered (88% in Lima)

-Peruvian community in France: estimated at 10,000
+• Peruvian community in France: estimated at 10,000

 Visits

-Former President Peruvian Humala (2011-2016) made several visits to France, in 2012, 2013 and 2014.
-He also took part, alongside President Hollande, in the COP21 opening ceremony in Paris on 30 November 2015.
+Former Peruvian President Humala (2011-2016) made several visits to France, in 2012, 2013 and 2014.
+He also took part, alongside President Hollande, in the COP21 opening ceremony on 30 November 2015 in Paris.

 Economic relations

-Our exports, 99% of which are manufactured products, reached €209 million in 2021.
-French purchases of Peruvian products stood at €606 million in 2021, and were mainly made up of agricultural products and hydrocarbons.
+French exports, 97.6% of which are made up of manufactured products (mechanical equipment, electrical, electronic and computer equipment, chemicals, perfumes and cosmetics, pharmaceuticals and transport equipment), represent little.
+They totalled €295 million in 2023.
+French purchases of Peruvian products stood at €736 million in 2023, and were mainly made up of agricultural products and hydrocarbons.
+France was Peru’s 22nd largest customer in 2023.

-France is Peru’s 17th-largest investor with market share at less than 1%, far behind Germany, and even Spain and Italy.
+France was Peru’s 17th largest investor in 2023, far behind the United Kingdom, Spain, Chile and the United States.
 Engie and Vinci are the main French investors in Peru.
-French FDI stock stood at €226.4 million in 2021.
+French FDI stock stood at $226.4 million in 2023.
 There is however a greater presence of French companies, both in sales and investments, than it seems.
 A number of large French companies supply the Peruvian market from production and distribution centres in third countries.
 More than 90 French subsidiaries and representation offices are registered in Peru, employing almost 18,000 people.

 Cultural, scientific and technical cooperation